 Online application deadline: Thursday, December 15, 2016, at 11:59 p.m.
 EST

 The Summer Dance Intensive is a three-week program in classical ballet and modern dance for advanced students who are dedicated, disciplined, and dance with a generosity of spirit.
-The program is limited to dancers who are currently in high school/secondary school and who will not graduate before the program begins.
+The program is limited to dancers who have completed at least one year of high school/secondary school and who will not graduate before the program begins.
 Generally, this means that dancers in the program are aged 15-17 and have completed grade 9, 10, or 11.
 International students are welcome to apply.
 The program is designed to give young dancers a taste of what a Juilliard dance student's life is all about: refining technique and performance, broadening understanding of various dance styles, experiencing New York City, and making friends from all over the world.
 The program takes place at The Juilliard School in New York City, and optional on-campus housing is available.

 A Typical Day at the Summer Dance Intensive

-Teachers include members of the Juilliard College Dance Division faculty as well as world-renowned guest artists.
+Teachers include members of the Juilliard College Dance Division faculty as well as renowned guest artists.

 Students may stay in the Meredith Willson Residence Hall, adjacent to the Juilliard School building, and eat in the Juilliard cafeteria, a full service dining room.
 Students living in the residence hall are supervised by a staff of live-in professionals.

 There is also time to see New York City.
 On free evenings and weekends, the dancers can opt to attend many activities supervised by the residence hall hosts, including Broadway shows, walks in nearby Central Park, movies, and free outdoor performances at Lincoln Center.

 Detailed information on the admissions process is available below.
 Questions may be directed to email@example.com.